 - Holistic Approach

-Location: The Social Justice Floor is located in the Owen’s Residence Hall (Owens 800), but students living off campus can be involved by committing to the requirements of the floor.
+Location: The Compassion & Justice Floor is located in the Owen’s Residence Hall (Owens 800), but students living off campus can be involved by committing to the requirements of the floor.

 - Learned cultural intelligence that can be utilized in multiple contexts.